jjestra/webpage/content/home/teaching.md

 headless: true

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Theaching
+title: Teaching
 subtitle:
-weight: 10  # section position on page
+weight: 40  # section position on page
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '2'